-Mahi Mahi with Cream Sauce is a tasty and simple dish you can make at home.
+Mahi Mahi with Cream Sauce is a tasty and simple dish you can make in 15 minutes.
 The fish is cooked until golden and tender, then topped with a creamy sauce made with white wine, lemon, heavy cream, and capers.
 It’s great for dinner and works for a quick weeknight meal.
-Serve it with pasta, rice, or steamed veggies to make it complete!
+Serve it with pasta, rice, or steamed veggies to make a meal.

 This recipe is a variation of fish piccata, a dish dinner made with pan-seared thin white fish fillets and white wine butter sauce with lemon and capers.